Lupus

 Print this page

-Around one in every 900 people in Aotearoa New Zealand is diagnosed with lupus.
-It's more common in Māori and Pasifika peoples and in other ethnic groups with darker skin.
-It can occur in men, women and children, but it's much more common in women.
+Approximately 1 in every 900 people in Aotearoa New Zealand is diagnosed with lupus.
+It's more common in Pacific Peoples, Māori and Asian people, and in other ethnic groups with darker skin.
+It can occur in men, women and children, but it's much more common in women and is usually diagnosed between the ages of 15 and 45.

-Lupus has many symptoms and can show in different ways, so it can be very hard to diagnose.
-It can also seem like several other conditions.
+Lupus has many symptoms which vary from person to person, so it can be hard to diagnose.
+The symptoms can also be similar to several other conditions.

 Key symptoms of lupus include:

-• rashes, including a butterfly-shaped rash on your cheeks (shown in the picture on the right)
+• rashes, including a butterfly-shaped rash on your cheeks (shown in the picture above)

 • recurring flu-like symptoms